cuongvu3009/Mern-booking/README.md

 ```
 2. Go to server folder and run "npm install" to install the dependencies
 3. Go to client folder and run "npm install" to install the dependencies
-5. Create an account using username/email/password, you can add {"isAdmin": true} in req.body when creating user in your postman/insomnia, to make it admin.
+5. Create an account with {"username": String, "email": String, "password": String, "phone": String, "city": String, "country": String} in this routes (POST: localhost:5000/api/v1/auth/register), you can also add {"isAdmin": Boolean} when creating user, to make it admin.
 With isAdmin is true, you can able to create/update/delete hotels, create/update/delete rooms, get all users, verify user role.

 ## Start the project